pytorch-ignite/pytorch-ignite.ai/content/_index.md

 features:
   - title: Simple Engine and Event System
-    details: Trigger any handlers at any event
+    details: Trigger any handlers at any built-in and custom events
     code: >
       ```py {linenos=false}
         from ignite.engine import Engine, Events